 When a motorist opens their car door when a bicyclist is coming their way, this creates a sudden obstacle for the cyclist.
+Dooring occurs when a person opens a car door into a rider’s path, especially near a parked car or bike lane.
 Often this causes an accident that seriously harms the bicyclist.
 By checking their surroundings before opening the doors of a car, drivers and their passengers can avoid dooring accidents.

 Injuries Caused by Dooring Accidents

 Though you may safely ride your bicycle, you cannot predict what other drivers and their passengers will do.
 Cyclists are more vulnerable to accidents since they are not wrapped in their vehicles and do not have seatbelts or airbags.
-Dooring accidents are fairly common and can cause severe physical injuries for the biker.
+Dooring accidents are fairly common and can cause severe physical injuries to the biker.
+A collision with a car door often injures the cyclist, sometimes resulting in road rash.

-Listed below are some of the more common injuries caused when dooring accidents occur:
+Listed below are some of the more common injuries caused when dooring accidents:

 Dooring Accidents Steadily Increasing